PapaRascal2020/sidekick/README.md

 </table>

 ### Description
-This project provides a unified wrapper around the OpenAI, Claude, and Mistral APIs for Laravel.
+This project provides a unified wrapper around the OpenAI, Claude, Cohere and Mistral APIs for Laravel.
 The goal is to simplify switching between different AI models and APIs, making it as seamless as possible.
 <br/>
 <br>